 General paper guidelines may be found HERE.

-Due Monday, October 22 (by 6 PM), but you may submit it at any point before then if you wish.
-Unless there's a reason why you prefer to hand in a hard copy, please submit the paper through Canvas.
+Due Tuesday, October 27 (by 6 PM), but you may submit it at any point before then if you wish.
+Please submit the paper through Canvas.

 NB: These topics are merely suggestions.
 You are free to devise your own topic, but please clear it with me before you begin!